VigoKrumins/folder-icons/README.md

 Custom macOS Folder Icons
 =========================================

 This project helps visually organize your workspace for easier usage.
-Simply replace folders icons to match the content inside of it (e.g If it's a folder containing GitHub respositories, replace it by GitHub folder icon, etc.).
+Simply replace folders icons to match the content inside of it (e.g If it's a folder containing GitHub repositories, replace it by GitHub folder icon, etc.).

+Project was made by inspiration from [@dhanishgajjar](https://github.com/dhanishgajjar) repository [vscode-icons](https://github.com/dhanishgajjar/vscode-icons).

 ## Usage